lordspline/DevOn/README.md

 We use 3 separate MultiOn Agents, one each for programming, researching and notetaking.

 Their activities are orchestrated and supervised by an overarching GPT-4V

-This is a pretty over the top and loosely coupled approach tbh.